 Nei Gong, which can translate as 'internal development' in Chinese, is a process of change rather than a set of exercises that works with the physical, energetic, and consciousness bodies to balance our nature and give us good health.
 However, a number of moving and static exercises are used in the process, to clear and awaken the energy system, these include Qi Gong, Dao Yin and breathing exercises.
 We aim to awaken our energy system via the lower Dan Tien, which sits below the navel.

 My name is Neil Lodge and I am the teacher at the Lotus Nei Gong class in Cardiff.
-On this site you'll find a brief overview of the subjects I currently teach such as Taijiquan, Nei Gong, Qi Gong, Dao Yins and Nei Dan meditation following the Daoist tradition that Laoshr Damo Mitchell has passed on to me.
+On this site you'll find a brief overview of the subjects I currently teach such as Taijiquan, Nei Gong, Qi Gong and Dao Yins following the Daoist tradition that Laoshr Damo Mitchell has passed on to me.

 Lotus Nei Gong was founded by Laoshr Damo Mitchell.
-Damo has been training intensively in the Martial Arts of Asia for 30 years and his aim is to teach the full spectrum of Daoist arts as they were passed on to him, allowing anyone access to a wide ranging syllabus through classes and courses in the UK and in other countries.
+Damo has been training intensively in the Martial Arts of Asia for more than 30 years and his aim is to teach the full spectrum of Daoist Arts as they were passed on to him, allowing anyone access to a wide ranging syllabus through classes and courses in the UK and in other countries.

 Lotus Nei Gong School of Daoist Arts main website